MikeBirdTech/obsidian-open-interpreter/README.md

 1. Ensure Open Interpreter is correctly installed and accessible from your terminal.
 2. Check the console for any error messages.
-3. Verify that your OPENAI_API_KEY environment variable is set correctly.
+3. Verify that your OPENAI_API_KEY or ANTHROPIC_API_KEY environment variable is set correctly, depending on your selected provider.

 ## Contributing